-Trump rejects impeachment charges in legal, political defense
+Trump lawyers call for immediate acquittal in legal, political defense

-WASHINGTON (Reuters) - U.S. President Donald Trump on Monday rejected Democratic-led House of Representatives’ impeachment charges as an affront to the U.S. Constitution in a pre-trial brief that was as much a political case against removing him as it was a legal defense.
+WASHINGTON (Reuters) - U.S. President Donald Trump on Monday rejected the Democratic-led House of Representatives’ impeachment charges and called for their immediate dismissal by the Republican-led Senate in a memo offering a legal and political case against his removal.

-The 13-page executive summary sought to undercut charges the Republican president abused his power and obstructed Congress and it constituted Trump’s first comprehensive defense before his Senate trial begins in earnest on Tuesday.
+The 116-page Trial Memorandum sought to undercut charges that the Republican president abused his power and obstructed Congress, and constituted Trump’s first comprehensive defense before his Senate trial begins in earnest on Tuesday.

-“The Senate should speedily reject these deficient articles of impeachment and acquit the president,” it said.
+“The Senate should reject the Articles of Impeachment and acquit the president immediately,” the memo concluded.

 Trump, only the fourth of 45 American presidents to face the possibility of being ousted by impeachment, is charged with abusing the powers of his office by asking Ukraine to investigate a Democratic political rival, Joe Biden, and obstructing a congressional inquiry into his conduct.